Anushkaingh27/Error-Handling-in-Solidity/README.md

     1. Enter the balance.
     2. Check if the function is executed successfully or not.
-    3. Check the updated number of transaction.
+    3. Check the updated number of transactions.
 ## Authors
 Name: Anushka Singh e-mail:anushkasingh272005@gmail.com